The Man Who Came to Dinner (1941 film): Plot

 Meanwhile, Whiteside's assistant Maggie Cutler finds herself attracted to local newspaperman Bert Jefferson.
-When Bert reads his play to her, she is so impressed she asks Whiteside to show it to his contacts and then announces she will quit his employment and marry Bert.
+When Bert reads his play to her, she is so impressed she asks Whiteside to show it to his contacts.
+After a few dates, she announces she will quit Whiteside's employment to marry Bert, though Bert doesn't know it yet.
+Bert gives her a gold charm bracelet as a Christmas present and they flirtatiously banter.